saychelsea11/Cuisine-Prediction-From-Ingredients-Using-Logistic-Regression/README.md

 1. **Data**: Consists of the test and train datasets.

 2. **Code and results**: Contains the Python Jupyter Notebook used for cleaning, analysis and modeling.
-Also contains a link to the Kaggle kernel.
+Also contains a link to the Kaggle kernel as well as the final prediction results.